Bylaws

 MEMBERSHIP DUES AND FEES

 4.01.
 Dues.
 Annual dues shall be determined by the Board of Directors.
-Voting and Nonvoting Active, and Non-Physician Affiliate Members shall pay these dues annually to the registered office of the Association.
+Voting and Nonvoting Active, and Non-Practitioner Affiliate Members shall pay these dues annually to the registered office of the Association.
 Voting active members who are either physicians in training or non-physicians will receive a membership dues discount upon provision of acceptable documentary evidence of their status.
-The dues shall include a subscription fee to the official journal of the Association.
-Membership dues shall be sent first to the Association’s principal office before the subscription fee is forwarded to a publisher.
+Membership discounts for international low-income countries will be offered based on economic factors related to that country and will be determined by the Membership Committee and approved by the Board of Directors.

 4.03.
 Assessments.
 The Board of Directors shall have the power to impose a special assessment on the membership or any one or more categories of membership.